Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 Since nn can be up to 100 and there can be up to 10^4 test cases, brute-force approaches that try all subsets are too slow and inefficient.

 ### Key Idea
-A fair division is possible only if the total weight is even, and if the half-sum is odd, we must have at least one candy of weight 1 to form it.
+We are able to distribute the candies equally only when the total weight is even, but if the half-sum is odd, then we must possess at least one candy weighing 1 so that we can construct it.

 ### Efficiency
 The solution runs in O(n) per test case, counting total weight and the number of 1-gram candies to decide feasibility in constant time.